itchyny/gojo/README.md

 ## Difference to jo
 - Implemented in Go and Go-gettable
 - Drops support of `k@v` syntax (use `k=true` or `k=false`)
-- Supports arbitrary-precision integers (but cannot parse in nested json)
 - Does not print duplicate keys (although duplicate key in JSON is valid but it's not that useful and overwritten by the latter)
 - Reading file contents is not implemented yet